HugoRCD/eslint-config/README.md

 <!-- /automd -->

-This is my personal ESLint configuration, feel free to use it in your projects.
+This is my personal and opinionated ESLint Flat configuration, feel free to use it in your projects.

 ## Usage